xxoocrystalxx/restaurant-tokyo/README.md

 # Restaurant Tokyo

-A simple site of a Restaurant located on Aversa.
+A site of a Restaurant located on Aversa: as client you can book a reservation, as admin you can add new dish, delete old dish, watch the list of reservations.

 Frotend: Angular, Angular Material

 Backend: express, node.js, mongoDB

-Status: working in progress

 [LIVE DEMO](https://blooming-castle-73555.herokuapp.com/)